Photo by Erik Trautmann for The Hour, Historic Quincy Street hat factory avoids the wrecking ball (March 2015). Gallery photos by Tod Bryant.

 - April 9, 2015 — Minutes of the City of Norwalk Zoning Board of Appeals (draft), pp. 2–3 [PDF]

-This promise was never kept.
-The Waypointe developers told The Hour in March 2015 that the move of the 3 Quincy Street building to its new location at 25 Butler Street, in two pieces, was imminent, within the next “several weeks.”
-The Zoning Board of Appeals formally approved a specific variance for that move on April 9, 2015.
-Norwalk Preservation Trust believed, at the time, they were sincere in their desire to move the building and use it for their offices.
-Regardless, in the end, the building was not moved.
-25 Butler Street, LLC never actually owned the property for which it was named, and 3 Quincy Street was left to deteriorate, amidst a pile of rubble, as the construction on the site around it failed to progress.
+None of these promises were kept.
+The developers told The Hour in March 2015 that the move of the 3 Quincy Street building to its new location at 25 Butler Street, in two pieces, was imminent, within the next “several weeks.”
+The Zoning Board of Appeals formally approved a variance for that move on April 9, 2015.
+In the end, the building was not moved.
+25 Butler Street, LLC never owned the property for which it was named, and 3 Quincy Street was left to deteriorate amidst a pile of rubble as the construction on the site failed to progress.

-Five months later, on March 1, 2018, one final proposal was made, this one entirely without merit from the standpoint of historic preservation.
-The developers reported that 3 Quincy Street would “no longer be relocated but would rather be replicated.”
-Some of the materials from inside the building would be salvaged.
+Five months later, on March 1, 2018, one final proposal was made, without merit from the standpoint of historic preservation.
+The building would “no longer be relocated but would rather be replicated.”
+Some of the materials would be salvaged.
 Nothing of the historic factory facade, with its remarkable, irreplaceable array of brick-framed window openings, would be preserved.
 The building would simply be demolished.
 Four commissioners were present, all voting to approve this change to the already watered-down site plan from 2017.
 The transformation was now complete.